 The following guidelines outline your responsibilities as a member of the Black Rock French Quarter.
-Please keep in mind that you are responsible for yourself and your actions, at all times, in every regard, in any way you are involved with the village.
-Your membership in the Black Rock French Quarter is a privilege - any violation of the requirements below could result in ejection from the village.
+Please keep in mind that you are responsible for yourself and your actions, at all times, in every regard, in any way you are involved with the camp.
+Your membership in the Black Rock French Quarter is a privilege - any violation of the requirements below could result in ejection.

 - Read the Survival Guide.
 The Burning Man Survival Guide summarizes the official rules and practices of Burning Man.
 Most of what it covers is fundamental to the event.
 Some of what it covers is more about how the organization that hosts the event envisions Burning Man, and that may not match how veterans of the event envision Burning Man.
 That said, all of what the Survival Guide covers is stuff that you should know backwards and forwards to ensure that you do not make an ass of yourself, and that your camp is not denied placement or tickets in future years.
 You think you already know all the rules of Burning Man?
 If you can explain right now what kind of digging you are allowed to do on playa to secure a post in the ground, and what you need to do in order to burn a small sculpture in your camp, then you may be right - but if you cannot explain these things, then you should reread the entire guide this very minute.

-- Subscribe and pay attention to the event, village, and camp announcement lists.
+- Subscribe and pay attention to the event and camp announcement lists.
 Jack Rabbit Speaks, Black Rock French Quarter Announcements, and the Camp Discussion Groups are how our community makes sure everyone is informed and able to participate fully.
 The combined traffic on our various announcement lists is maybe 50 posts per year, and it takes about 2 minutes to read and comprehend any given announcement, so we are expecting you to devote 100 minutes over the next year to listening to the folks who spend hundreds of hours to make it all possible.
-We do understand that some people have not quite mastered email, but in a world where email is so ubiquitous that the Maasai and the Bedouin have it on their smartphones, it would probably be a good idea for you to catch up.
+We do understand that some people have not quite mastered email and other messaging, but in a world where digital communication is so ubiquitous that the Maasai and the Bedouin do it on their smartphones, it would probably be a good idea for you to catch up.

 - Assume full responsibility for your own health and safety.
 By participating in Burning Man you acknowledge that you are assuming the risk of serious injury or death!
 It is up to you to make sure this doesn't happen.
 This means you must carry water with you at all times - consider a canteen or hydration pack.
 It means you must be careful when embarking and disembarking vehicles.
 It means you must wear lighting at night so that nothing runs into you in the dark.
 And it means showing good sense and restraint when consuming alcohol or other substances.